AdamGiergun/IfR-data/README.md

 ### Contribution

-The best way of supporting this project will be providing me with [translations](https://github.com/AdamGiergun/IfR-data#translations), and an app's data formatted as a JSON file, accordingly to the standard I propose.<br>
+The most urgent thing would be to provide me with the best possible quality [translations](https://github.com/AdamGiergun/IfR-data#translations) and data for the application.
+It is best for the data to be prepared in JSON format, in accordance with the standard proposed by me.
+More details below: [Data](https://github.com/AdamGiergun/IfR-data#data) <br>
-Using Android Studio for entering data is not a must, so look at the [info about alternatives](https://github.com/AdamGiergun/IfR-data/issues/1)
+It is not necessary to use Android Studio to enter this data, therefore take a look at [information about alternatives](https://github.com/AdamGiergun/IfR-data/issues/1)

 ### &nbsp;&nbsp;&nbsp;&nbsp;Translations
-* Good translations are needed for all READMEs in this repository, and also for [strings](https://github.com/AdamGiergun/IfR-data/blob/main/data/strings.xml) used in the app.
+* Very good quality translations are highly needed for all README files in this repository as well as for [strings](https://github.com/AdamGiergun/IfR-data/blob/main/data/strings.xml) used in this application.

-Data are structured in three types: [spot](https://github.com/AdamGiergun/IfR-data#spot), [territorial unit](https://github.com/AdamGiergun/IfR-data#territorial-unit) and [service](https://github.com/AdamGiergun/IfR-data#service).
+The data is divided into three types: [spot](https://github.com/AdamGiergun/IfR-data#spot), [territorial unit](https://github.com/AdamGiergun/IfR-data#territorial-unit) and [service](https://github.com/AdamGiergun/IfR-data#service).

 ### &nbsp;&nbsp;&nbsp;&nbsp;Spot
-* `Spot` contains all the info about place.
+* The `spot` contains all the information about the place.<br>
-  Spots data file can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/spots.json).<br>
+  The `spots` data file can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/spots.json).<br>
-  For instructions look [here](https://github.com/AdamGiergun/IfR-data/tree/main/instructions), and find a proper `README_SPOT_<language acronym>.md`.
+  Instructions can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/), by selecting the proper `README_SPOT_<language acronym>.md`

 ### &nbsp;&nbsp;&nbsp;&nbsp;Territorial unit
-* `Territorial unit` is one of the properties of spot coming from administrative division of country.<br>
+* The `Territorial Unit`, is one of the properties of a place, derived from the administrative division of a given country.<br>
-  For Poland searchable list of territorial units with ids is provided by Central Statistical Office, and can be found [here](https://eteryt.stat.gov.pl/eTeryt/rejestr_teryt/udostepnianie_danych/baza_teryt/uzytkownicy_indywidualni/wyszukiwanie/wyszukiwanie.aspx?contrast=default), but as ids come from standard based on ISO 19000 I strongly suspect that other countries have equivalent lists.<br>
+  For Poland, the searchable list of territorial units with identifiers is provided by the Central Statistical Office and can be found [here](https://eteryt.stat.gov.pl/eTeryt/rejestr_teryt/udostepnianie_danych/baza_teryt/uzytkownicy_indywidualni/wyszukiwanie/wyszukiwanie.aspx?contrast=default). <br>
+  As the identifiers are from an ISO 19000 based standard, I suspect other countries must use equivalent lists.<br>
   If you know where to find such lists [let me know](https://github.com/AdamGiergun/IfR-data/issues/2). <br>
-  Data file for territorial units is [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/territorialUnits.json). <br>
+  The territorial units data file can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/territorialUnits.json). <br>
-  For instructions look [here](https://github.com/AdamGiergun/IfR-data/tree/main/instructions), and find a proper `README_TU_<language acronym>.md`.
+  Instructions can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/) by selecting the proper `README_TU_<language acronym>.md`.

 ###  &nbsp;&nbsp;&nbsp;&nbsp;Service
-* `Service` is (just as it name suggests) a service offered by the spot.<br>
+* The `Service` is simply the service offered by the given` spot`.<br>
-  Services data file can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/services.json). <br>
+  The service data file can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/services.json). <br>
-  For instructions look [here](https://github.com/AdamGiergun/IfR-data/tree/main/instructions), and find a proper `README_SERVICE_<language acronym>.md`.
+  Instructions can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/) by selecting the specific `README_SERVICE_ <language acronym> .md`.

 <p align="right">(<a href="#top">back to top</a>)</p>